Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Acting Upon Imagination

-One challenge in this method is determining when the error fits the distribution of $\mathbb{E}$.
-We will propose two methods for handling it.
-If the errors $\mathbb{E}$ follow a Gaussian distribution represented by mean $\mu_0$ and standard deviation $\theta_0$, then according to the three sigma rule\footnote{ \url{https://en.wikipedia.org/wiki/68\%E2\%80\%9395\%E2\%80\%9399.7_rule}}, 68.27\%, 95.45\% and 99.73\% of the errors should lie within one, two and three standard deviations of the mean, respectively.
-Following that, any given error $\epsilon_{t+k}$ (at point $t+k+1$) such that $ \mu_0 - c \times \theta_0 \leq \epsilon_{t+i}\leq \mu_0 + c \times\theta_0$ would fit the distribution and thus the recalculation would be skipped, where $c$ is a constant that defines the specificity of such filtering method and could be tuned as hyper parameter.
-This filtering would ensure, that the error $\epsilon_{t+k+1}$ is below a percentile of errors in $\mathbb{E}$ where the percentage number depends on constant $c$.
-Furthermore, as we are dealing with errors and we do not want to filter out errors that are too small, we could adopt our rule to one side only: $\epsilon_{t+k}\leq \mu_0 + c \times\theta_0$.

-Nevertheless, we can not expect that the distribution of $\mathbb{E}$ is always Gaussian.
-A similar effect can be achieved by ensuring that $\epsilon_{t+k}$ is within the $c$ percentile ($P_{c\%}$) of the errors in $\mathbb{E}$, where $c$ is a parameter that could be tuned.
+\textbf{First Step Alike (FSA):} Some trajectories are more reliable than others and a cutoff of n skips for all trajectories does not consider this variation in quality.
+Figure~\ref{fig:argumentation} left shows that there are cases where after 19 steps of a trajectory, the prediction error is still lower than the average error of predicted states right after replanning.
+To account for such a variation, we propose a dynamic decision making.
+We would like to continue acting if the replanning will not improve over the error of predicted states.
+The error is lowest just after replanning and increases with number of steps.
+So, the main principle of FSA, is to omit replanning at any point $t+i, i < H$, as long as the error $\epsilon_{t+i-1}$ is comparable to errors right after replanning.\\ In formal terms, assuming a large sample of M errors collected right after replanning ($\epsilon_{0}$) denoted by $\mathbb{E} = \{ \epsilon_{0}^{(m)} \mid m \in \{1...M\}\}$.
+Actions in a trajectory $\tau_t$ with predicted states $\{ \hat{s}_{t+i+1} \mid i \in \{0...H-1\}\}$ are evaluated at each point $i$, and if the error $\epsilon_{t+i}$ fits the distribution of $\mathbb{E}$, then the replanning is skipped.
+Otherwise, a new trajectory is generated.
+The challenge lies in determining when the error fits the distribution of $\mathbb{E}$.
+Two methods are proposed for handling this.
+If the errors $\mathbb{E}$ follow a Gaussian distribution represented by mean $\mu_0$ and standard deviation $\theta_0$, then according to the three sigma rule~\cite{Pukelsheim1994TheTS}, 68.27\%, 95.45\% and 99.73\% of the errors should lie within one, two and three standard deviations of the mean, respectively.
+It follows that, any given error $\epsilon_{t+i}$ (at point $t+i+1$) such that $ \mu_0 - c \times \theta_0 \leq \epsilon_{t+i}\leq \mu_0 + c \times\theta_0$ fits the distribution and thus the replanning should be skipped.
+The constant $c$ is a hyper parameter that defines the specificity of such filtering method.
+This filtering ensures that the error $\epsilon_{t+i+1}$ is below a percentile of errors in $\mathbb{E}$ where the percentage number depends on $c$.
+Furthermore, as we do not want to filter out errors that are too small, we could adopt our rule to one side only: $\epsilon_{t+i}\leq \mu_0 + c \times\theta_0$.
+Finally, for the case where the distribution of $\mathbb{E}$ is not Gaussian, a similar effect can be achieved by ensuring that $\epsilon_{t+i}$ is within the $c$ percentile ($P_{c\%}$) of the errors in $\mathbb{E}$, where $c$ is a parameter to tune.
 The specific logic for the FSA is given by Algorithm~\ref{alg:fac_filter}.